RUNDONGLIAO/Integrate-framework-for-on-grid-PV-systems-in-rural-China/README.md

 The framework provides demand-side, supply-side, and optimisation-side models for the design and optimisation of grid-connected PV systems for rural buildings in different climate zones in China.

 # Usage guidelines
+## Operation Steps
+All code is divided into function definition code and use code, the code stored in the folder is the function definition code, do not change unless you what to check the errors.

 # Credits and contact
-If you have any questions about the code please feel free contact Rundong Liao(mailto:RundongLiao@outlook.com).
+If you have any questions about the code please feel free contact [Rundong Liao](mailto:RundongLiao@outlook.com).

 # Citation
 If you use the code derived from it in academic work, please cite: